cloudflare/workers-sdk/packages/kv-asset-handler/README.md

 This example checks for the existence of a value in KV, and returns it if it's there, and returns a 404 if it is not.
 It also serves index.html from `/`.

+### Return

+`getAssetFromKV` returns a `Promise<Response>` with `Response` being the body of the asset requested.

+Known errors to be thrown are:
+- MethodNotAllowedError
+- NotFoundError
+- InternalError

 ```js
 import { getAssetFromKV } from '@cloudflare/kv-asset-handler'